stolostron/applier/README.md

 A reader allows the applier to read the templates.
 Two readers are provided in the package:

 - A Files reader: The files reader reads manage a single file template or all templates in a given directory.
 The applier has the capability to walk recursively in the directory if required.
-A new instance of the reader can be created with [NewYamlFileReader](../pkg/templateprocessor/yamlfilereader.go)
+A new instance of the reader can be created with [NewYamlFileReader](pkg/templateprocessor/yamlfilereader.go)
 - A String reader: The string reader reads templates from a string.
 Each template are separated by a delimiter.
-A new instance of the reader can be created with [NewYamlStringReader](../pkg/templateprocessor/yamlstringreader.go)
+A new instance of the reader can be created with [NewYamlStringReader](pkg/templateprocessor/yamlstringreader.go)

 A reader will read assets from a data source.
-You can find [testreader.go](../pkg/templateprocessor/testreader.go) an example of a reader which reads the data from memory.
+You can find [testreader.go](pkg/templateprocessor/testreader.go) an example of a reader which reads the data from memory.

-A bindata implementation can be found [bindata](../examples/templateprocessor/bindata/bindata/bindatareader.go)
+A `bindata` implementation can be found at [bindata](examples/applier/bindata/bindatareader.go) A `embed` implementatation can be found at [go-embed](examples/applier/go-embed/resources.go)

 ### Methods

-- In [applier](../pkg/templateprocessor) there are methods which process the yaml templates, return them as a list of yamls or list of `unstructured.Unstructured`.
+- In [templateprocessor](pkg/templateprocessor) there are methods which process the yaml templates, return them as a list of yamls or list of `unstructured.Unstructured`.
 - There are also methods that sort these processed yaml templates depending of their `kind`.
 The order is defined in `kindOrder` variable which can be override.
 Methods such as `CreateOrUpdateInPath` or `DeleteInPath` which `creates/update` or `delete` all resources definedd in a specific path.
-Other methods are available in the file [applier.go](../pkg/applier/applier.go)
+Other methods are available in the file [applier.go](pkg/applier/applier.go)

 #### Example 1: Generate a templated yaml